2/13/2025

 Chief Financial Officer

 Hi, thank you for the question.
-No, I think, I think I would let me provide more clarity.
+No, I think let me provide more clarity.
 If we expected any more losses on our existing portfolio, we would have obviously taken that.
 So the base case is what drives effectively our expectation for 2024.
-What we're doing is in our guidance together with everything else, we're just using that scenario A which provides an additional hundred to a hundred fifty million potential impairments if any and that's what's basically driving our guidance.
-And that's, that's just to be clear, it's on the full year guidance for 2025, not 2Q.
+What we're doing is in our guidance, together with everything else, we're just using that scenario A, which provides an additional 100 to 150 million potential impairments, if any, And that's what's basically driving our guidance.
+And that's just to be clear, it's on the full year guidance for 2025, not 2Q.

 speaker